IJG-DR/MechaCar_Statistical_Analysis/README.md

 * ground_clearance (*ground_clearance* or *gc* for short)
 * All-wheel-drive (*AWD*)

-The resulting regression is:
+The resulting regression formula is:

 mpg = 6.267 vl + 0.001245 vw + 0.06877 sa + 3.546 gc - 3.411 AWD - 104.0

-The following image shows the resulting *R* linear regression coefficientes and their relative weights as well as the intercept.
+The following image shows the resulting *R* linear regression coefficients and their relative weights as well as the intercept.

 ![Linear Regression](Resources/images/linear_regression.png)